NEONScience/NEON-Data-Skills/tutorials/R/Lidar/lidar-topography/veg_structure_and_chm/veg_structure_and_chm.md

 Let's see what the data look like!
 Make a stem map of the plants in plot WREF_075.
-Note that the `circles` argument of the `symbols()` function expects a radius, but stemDiameter is just that, a diameter, so we will need to divide by two. stemDiameter is also in centimeters, but the mapping scale is in meters, so we need to divide by 100 also to get the scale right.
+Note that the `circles` argument of the `symbols()` function expects a radius, but `stemDiameter` is just that, a diameter, so we will need to divide by two.
+And `stemDiameter` is in centimeters, but the mapping scale is in meters, so we also need to divide by 100 to get the scale right.

     symbols(veg$adjEasting[which(veg$plotID=="WREF_075")],